GIScience/helios/README.md

 The argument of the program is the survey XML file, also the 3D models of the scene pointed in the survey are needed.
 See [Wiki: Basic input data](https://github.com/GIScience/helios/wiki/Quick-start-guide#basic-input-data) for further details.

+This [Blender addon](https://github.com/neumicha/Blender2Helios) can be used to convert Blender scenes to HELIOS scenes.

 ### Execution

 From the root folder run: